How to Transfer Ownership of an LLC Properly? (The Easy Way)

 • Name of the LLC.

-• The date on which they will take effect.
+• The date the changes take effect.

-• New LLC name (if applicable).
+• New LLC name, if applicable.

-According to the IRS, the number of LLC members grew to 10.2 million, a 5.25% increase over 2018.
+Worth knowing: according to the IRS, the number of LLC members grew to 10.2 million — a 5.25% increase over 2018.
+State filing offices are used to processing these, but turnaround times still vary.

 If you open an LLC in California, the state will also require you to submit an "Application for Change in Ownership" form.